 Visit Lotus Farm

 The Lotus Farm is a fair-trade eco textile workshop.
-With the aims for visit to the farm to present in detail the process of fabrication, from the extraction of the fibres in the stem of the lotus, to the weaving of the fabric.
+When you visit the farm they will show you in detail the process of fabrication, from the extraction of the fibers in the stem of the lotus to the weaving of the fabric.

-It’s interesting to see how all those lotus stems been thoroughly washed and the fibres extracted from it manually by the local workers.
+It’s interesting to see how all those stems have been thoroughly washed and the fibers extracted from them manually by the local workers.

 Explore The Floating Village

-Located on Tonle Sap Lake, the Floating village is another place to visit in which is the home for may Cham communities and many Vietnamese ethnic groups.
+Located on Tonle Sap Lake, the Floating village is another place to visit which is the home to many Cham communities and many Vietnamese ethnic groups.

-The floating village are also the home to endangered marine life and birds.
+The floating village is also the home to endangered marine life and birds.

-You can have beekeeping tours which are an hour away from the city as well as bees tour within the city.
+You can have beekeeping tours which are an hour away from the city as well as bees tours within the city.

-Even though it is different from other tours, bees tour can be a great activity to see the surrounding area as well as learning something new.
+Even though it is different from other tours, a bees tour can be a great opportunity to see the surrounding area as well as learn something new.

 Visit The Landmines Museum